 Neighborhood Survey.
-The territory of each experimental site will be divided into mutually exclusive neighborhoods, and data on the characteristics of each such neighborhood will be compiled from public records and by field observation.
-Within the urbanized portion of each site, neighborhoods will be small in area and laid out so as to contain relatively homogeneous populations and housing stocks; rural neighborhoods will be larger in area and less homogeneous.
-We will attempt to make their boundaries conform both to areas defined for statistical purposes by the 1970 Censuses of Population and Housing and by local planning agencies.
-Neighborhood populations will vary in size, usually ranging between 1,000 and 3,000 households.
-The information sought will relate to such topics as land use, general type and condition of residential buildings, availability of various public facilities and municipal services, and the general social and economic characteristics of the neighborhood population (see Table 4.2).
+The territory of each experimental site has been divided into mutually exclusive neighborhoods, and data on the characteristics of each such neighborhood will be compiled from public records and by field observation.
+Within the urbanized portion of each site, neighborhoods are small in area and laid out so as to contain relatively homogeneous populations and housing stocks; rural neighborhoods are larger in area and less homogeneous.
+We have attempted to make their boundaries conform to areas defined for statistical purposes by the 1970 Censuses of Population and Housing and by local planning agencies.
+Neighborhood populations vary in size, usually ranging between 1,000 and 4,000 households.
+The information sought relates to such topics as land use, general type and condition of residential buildings, availability of various public facilities and municipal services, and the general amenities of the neighborhood (see Table 4.2).

 Survey of Residential Buildings.
-Each property selected for inclusion in our baseline panel will be visited by a fieldworker, who will supplement and amend previously obtained tax-record data by direct observation of the physical features and condition of the residential buildings on the property.
-This inspection will be restricted to exterior aspects of the residential buildings and, for multiple dwellings, to public areas of the interior.
+Each property selected for inclusion in our baseline sample will be visited by a fieldworker, who will supplement and amend previously obtained tax record data by direct observation of the physical features and condition of the residential buildings on the property.
+This inspection is restricted to exterior aspects of the residential buildings and, for multiple dwellings, to public areas of the interior.
 No attempt will be made to inspect the interiors of individual housing units, on which some data will have already been gathered by the screening survey and on which more will be gathered by the survey of tenants and homeowners, described below.
 The items covered by the survey of residential buildings are summarized in Table 4.3.

 Survey of Landlords.
-For each rental property in our baseline sample, we will seek out the owner or his representative for an extensive interview whose purpose is fourfold.
-First, we seek data on the characteristics and circumstances of the owner and his activities in the real-estate market; second, we will try to elicit his perceptions of the neighborhood housing market and of the prospects of his property there as an investment; third, we will seek information on his management policies and on his relationship with his tenants and suppliers of supporting services; finally, we will seek a detailed account of his
+For each rental property in our baseline sample, we will seek out the owner or his representative for an extensive interview, which includes five general lines of inquiry.
+First, we seek data on the characteristics and circumstances of the owner and his activities in the real-estate market.
+Second, we seek a